WCramRTC/GA_Classes/Steps/Step3_DisplayingAListOfItem.md

 ﻿# Step 3 - Display A List Of Item

+This step introduces working with a List of Items.
+This will mimic having an inventory or database of items to work with.

 Now we're going back to our `MainWindow.xaml` and `MainWindow.xaml.cs` and use our new `Item` class we constructed to display an inventory.

 ![Start Inventory](Images/Start_Inventory.png)